 Cons

-- The speaker cable connectors are pretty fragile.
+- The speaker cable connectors are quite fragile.

-- FM function works only with a proprietary antenna from Sony.
+- FM function works only with a Sony-branded antenna.

 Sony STR-DN1080